-Ans.
-Reducers always run in isolation and Hadoop Mapreduce programming paradigm never allows them to communicate with each other.
+Reducers always run in isolation and the Hadoop Mapreduce programming paradigm never allows them to communicate with each other.

-- Identity Mapper is a default Mapper class which automatically works when no Mapper is specified in the MapReduce driver class.
+- Identity Mapper is a default Mapper class that automatically works when no Mapper is specified in the MapReduce driver class.

 - It implements mapping inputs directly into the output.